Frank-Pechar/forkify/README.md

 - Pagination of Search Results
 - Create and List Bookmarks to and from Local Storage
 - Async/Await Handling of Promises
-- try / catch, and re-throwing errors
+- Try / catch, and re-throwing errors

 ## Coding Methods and Features Used: